vault27/Foundation/ssl.md

 - Traffic protection between peers
 - Division of traffic into a series of records, each of which is independently protected using the traffic keys

+## Handshake

+Four tasks:

+- Negotiation of ciphers and protocols: authenticated encryption algorithms
+- Key exchange - main goal actually: algorithm itself + groups
+- Authentication of key exchange - digital signature algorithm + hash algorithm - two, for different parts of the handshake - one signature algorithm is used for server certitifcate signature, the other one for signing key exchange parameters or messages exchanged between the client and server
+- Session resumption - to avoid redoing key exchange every time user connects again

 ## Cipher suite - parameters used during the communication